 - The nurse or a staff member will contact parents to come to School to pick up the child in a timely manner, within 30 minutes.

 - Once a parent has left with the symptomatic child, the isolation area will be cleaned and disinfected.
-Materials, toys, and furniture touched by the child who is sent home will be thoroughly cleaned and sanitized by staff and/or our contracted cleaners according to CDC guidelines.
+Materials, surfaces, and furniture touched by the child who is sent home will be thoroughly cleaned and sanitized by staff and/or our contracted cleaners according to CDC guidelines.

 - Notification of the community will be in accordance with our policies listed below.

 A School community member who tests positive for COVID-19 or who lives in the same household as an individual who tests positive must share this information with the School Nurse.
 The School Nurse will report this information to public health authorities as required by applicable law if this has not already been done.

 In the event of a positive COVID-19 diagnosis in our community, the School, by use of a pod grouping system, will be able to assist the DC Department of Health in contact tracing by providing lists of people with whom each student or staff member has had close contact in the previous 48 hours before symptoms appeared or positive test results, whichever comes first.
 Contact tracing is a strategy used to determine who has been exposed to a disease to help stop spread.
 Finding people who are close contacts of a person who has tested positive for COVID-19 can help prevent further spread of the virus.